 This documentation assumes that you have a basic understanding of Configuration Manager and SQL statements, that you have a working Configuration Manager infrastructure in place, and that you have a basic understanding of Configuration Manager reports.
-For more information about creating reports in Configuration Manager, see Reporting in Configuration Manager.
+For more information about creating reports in Configuration Manager, see Introduction to reporting.
 For more information about how to write basic SQL statements, see your SQL Server documentation.

 This documentation includes an overview of the Configuration Manager SQL view schema and SQL views, an overview of the existing reports and associated reporting procedures, sample SQL statements for each Configuration Manager SQL view category, exercises for creating custom reports, an overview for writing report SQL statements, and an overview of the Configuration Manager Provider WMI schema.